jnahumphreys/job-scraper/README.md

 A: This is normal for free proxy lists.
 By default, the application will return an empty result set when no proxies are available to protect you from rate limiting.
 You can enable fallback to direct scraping by setting `PROXY_FALLBACK_ENABLED=true`.
 You can manually refresh proxies using `POST /admin/refresh-proxies`.

 **Q: My scraping returns empty results when proxies fail** \
 A: This is the default behavior to protect users from rate limiting.
 When `PROXY_FALLBACK_ENABLED=false` (default), the application won't scrape without proxies.
-Set `PROXY_FALLBACK_ENABLED=true` to enable fallback to direct scraping at your own risk.
+Check `GET /health/scraping` to see if scraping is available, or set `PROXY_FALLBACK_ENABLED=true` to enable fallback to direct scraping at your own risk.

+**Q: How can I check if scraping will work before making a request?** \
+A: Use the `GET /health/scraping` endpoint to check availability.
+This will tell you if scraping is currently possible and provide specific reasons if it's not available.

 ### Docker Questions